wp-plugins/quick-event-manager/readme.txt

 == Frequently Asked Questions ==

 = How do I add a new event? =
-In the main dashboard, clcick on 'event' then 'add new'.
+In the main dashboard, click on 'event' then 'add new'.

 = What's the shortcode? =
 [qem]
+If you just want old events use the shortcode [qem id="archive"]

 = How can I change the date format? =
 Use the plugin settings page.
 You have the option of US format (MM/DD/YYYY) or the one the rest of the world uses (DD/MM/YYYY).
 You can also change the size and colour of the icon.